Yanran1123/CIS3260/Assignment/Assignment2.md

   + The problem the code is designed to solve
   + Programmer information (Name, email, etc.)
   + Date
-  + Comments for each code line.
+  + Comments for each code line